Fashionably Late (EP)

 Fashionably Late is the debut extended play by British girl group XO.
 It was released on 14 November 2025 through Polydor Records.
 The first release from the EP was the promotional single "Ponytail", released in August 2025.
 It was followed by lead single "Lovesick", released on 19 September 2025.
-They subsequently released the second single, "Real Friends", a month later.
+They subsequently released the second single, "Real Friends", a month later, followed by a third and final single, "Candy", released the same day as the EP.

-Fashionably Late is primarily a dance-pop and electropop record, with lyrical content centered around friendship, girl power, self-confidence and experiences with relationships.
+Fashionably Late is primarily a dance-pop and electropop record, with lyrical content centred around friendship, girl power, self-confidence and experiences with relationships.
 It has been described as a conceptual project, exploring the arc of a night out throughout the songs on the EP.
 It features six songs, as well as two spoken interludes.
-XO are set to promote the EP with a tour across the United Kingdom in May 2026.
+Whilst recording for the EP, choreography and performance of the music was always considered, with member Emmy Statham feeling that the mix of genres on Fashionably Late represent the early days of XO.

 Background and release

 XO were formed by Polydor Records in late 2024, selecting auditionees Summer Askew, Shali Bordoni, Zoë Miller, Emmy Statham and Reanna Sujeewon to be in the group.
 They have stated that they knew each other prior to being put in the group, from various auditions they had attended together.
 In 2025, XO embarked on a tour of schools across the United Kingdom, performing to schoolchildren and hosting discussions around mental health, body image and aspirations.
 Alongside other songs, they performed "Ponytail".
 The track was released on social media in August 2025 and it was later confirmed that the song would appear on streaming services when their first musical project was released.

-In September 2025, XO released the song "Lovesick".
+In September 2025, XO released the song "Lovesick" as their debut single and the lead single from the project.
 Whilst receiving airplay from BBC East Midlands, the station confirmed that XO's debut extended play would be titled Fashionably Late.
 In a piece written by the Sunday Times, they confirmed the release was scheduled for November 2025 and featured songs co-written by Charli XCX and Lostboy.
 "Real Friends", co-written by Charli XCX, was released as the second single from the EP in October 2025.
 XO formally announced the release for Fashionably Late on 22 September 2025; they confirmed it would be released on 14 November.
 Speaking to The Line of Best Fit about the EP, Askew stated that the project would "set the tone" for their forthcoming music, while Miller joked that it would be "world domination".